psevestre/openid-fapi/Financial_API_WD_001.md

     2. JWS Client Assertion using the `client_secret` or a private key as specified in section 9 of [OIDC];
 * shall use RSA keys with a minimum 2048 bits if using RSA cryptography;
 * shall use Elliptic Curve keys with a minimum of 160 bits if using Elliptic Curve cryptography; and
-* shall verify that it's client secret has a minimum of 128 bits if using symmetric key cryptography.
+* shall verify that its client secret has a minimum of 128 bits if using symmetric key cryptography.

 ## 6. Accessing Protected Resources